Integrated Children Services and The Try Angle Awards privacy notice

 Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
 Our Data Protection Officer is Benjamin Watts.

-Early Help and Preventative Services (EHPS) comprises a range of services that offer universal, additional, intensive and specialist support to children, young people and families.
+Integrated Children Services (ICS) comprises a range of services that provide children's social work and early help services and offer universal, additional, intensive and specialist support to children, young people and families.
 This support is offered in our open access Children’s Centres and Youth Hubs, our Early Help Units, Youth Justice Units, Pupil Referral Units, and Inclusion and Attendance services.
 We work in an integrated way with other children’s services teams in KCC and with partner organisations to ensure we deliver the best possible outcomes for children, young people and families in Kent.

 We also host The Try Angle Awards and The Spirit of Try Angle Awards for young people.
 The Try Angle Awards is a registered charity no. 1098547 established in 1994, by a Youth Worker to celebrate the positive stories of young people across 8 categories in Arts, Music, Sport or Outdoor Activity, Community Action, Good Friends and Young Carers, Personal Development, Courage and Positive Intervention and across 12 Districts of Kent.

 We collect and use your personal information to proceed with The Try Angle Awards and The Spirit of Try Angle, to promote positive stories of young people to celebrate the efforts and achievements of young people and groups across Kent.

 Judging panels are made up of panels of young people and adults across Kent, known to Kent County Council, Kent Police Cadets, Kent Fire and Rescue, voluntary youth organisations and nominated school groups.